V01dDweller/dotfiles/README.md

-By default, each of these will use [Powerline](https://github.com/powerline/fonts) fonts which must be either installed separately or disabled by updating `.vimrc`.
+By default, each of these will use [Powerline](https://github.com/powerline/fonts) fonts which must be either installed separately or disabled by updating then sourcing `.vimrc`.
 MacOS iTerm users can enable "Draw Powerline Glyphs".

 The install scripts will back up existing bash, MinTTY (Cygwin only), Vim or Tmux dotfiles before replacing them.